Thioguanine (By mouth)

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you have gout, liver disease, or a history of kidney stones.
+- Tell your doctor if you are breastfeeding, or if you have liver disease or a genetic deficiency.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.